Services A-Z Pricing

 Outside of court proceedings

 Child arrangements can also be explored outside of court and this is very much encouraged.
-One option is through mediation which is a private, without prejudice and confidential forum within which discussions are managed by a mediator.
-When parents with children over the age of 10 are attending mediation, it is very likely that the mediator will discuss the option of Child Inclusive Mediation with them.
+One option is through mediation which is a private, without prejudice, and confidential forum within which discussions are managed by a mediator.
+When parents with children over the age of 10 are attending mediation, the mediator may discuss the option of Child Inclusive Mediation.
 Child Inclusive Mediation involves the children meeting with a trained child inclusive mediator who will offer an opportunity for children to have their views heard and to share any thoughts or feelings they want their parents to understand when they are discussing arrangements which will affect them.
 With the child’s consent (and this is not always given), the child’s views are then shared with the parents.
+This is a great opportunity for the children to share what they feel they need from their parents in order to enhance their feeling of belonging.

-Child Inclusive Mediation may not be appropriate in all cases, depending in particular on the child’s age and other professionals already involved in their lives, but is a good option to keep in mind.
+Child Inclusive Mediation may not be appropriate in all cases, depending in particular on the child’s age, but is a good option to keep in mind.

-How can you, as a parent, help your child?
+How can you, as a parent, help your child feel like they belong?

-Self-awareness involves a good understanding of feelings and emotions and Place2Be have produced some useful resources containing practical tips, all of which can be useful during the course of separation and/or child proceedings:
+Place2Be have produced useful resources containing some tips, all of which can be helpful during the course of separation and/or child proceedings:

 How can you be supported as a parent?